Appleton To Show Her Ability At Eagle Farm

 “We will know more after Saturday but she has done everything we have asked so far,” he said.

-Lady Appleton is by the popular sire Award out of the mare Athanea who Baldwin trained to win two races before she went to stud about five years ago.
+Lady Appleton is by the popular sire out of the mare Athanea who Baldwin trained to win two races before she went to stud about five years ago.